Yes! With FullStory, you can identify sessions where users are using a specific browser version. This information is helpful in understanding:

 You can also track browser version trends using metrics and dashboards.
 The example below shows a dimension card with a dependent criteria set to “Browser” is “Safari” and the group by is by “Browser version”.
 The results show the breakdown of usage by browser version across users using the Safari browser.

-If you click on the browser and operating system, you'll be able to view the full user-agent string, which you can then paste into a user-agent string parser available online (such as https://developers.whatismybrowser.com/useragents/parse) to identify which browser and version this user was recorded on.
+If you click on the browser and operating system, you'll be able to view the full user-agent string, which you can then paste into a user-agent string parser available online (such as https://developers.whatismybrowser.com/useragents/parse) to identify which browser and version this user was captured on.

 When creating a dimension card, an Unknown value was returned.
 Is this a valid result?